 - Electric forklifts, top handlers and yard tractors and over-the-road drayage trucks

 Implementation of the project starts this month, according to information presented in the release.

 “The comprehensive strategy is expected to reduce more than 3,200 tons per year of greenhouse gases and nearly 28 tons annually of diesel particulate matter, nitrogen oxides and other harmful emissions from operations at the nation’s busiest container port.
-The clean air gains equate to taking 14,100 cars a day off the road in the South Coast Air Basin,” the Port of Los Angeles in the release went on.
+The clean air gains equate to taking 14,100 cars a day off the road in the South Coast Air Basin,” the Port of Los Angeles went on to state in the release.

 The program could have implications and be a model for other such similar ports located throughout the globe.

 The Port of Los Angeles further added, “Project plans call for phasing in the new infrastructure and technology by the end of 2016, with zero and near-zero emission equipment subject to the same rigorous duty cycles of conventional cargo handling equipment.
 Data collection and analysis to track energy efficiency improvements and cost savings will take place over the subsequent two years.”

 For more information related to the project as well as other details, go here.